atharvabal9/AI-based-Code-Debugger/README.md

-# AI Debug Assistant
+# AI Based Code Debugger

-AI Debug Assistant is a Spring Boot library designed to enhance the debugging process for developers by providing detailed error explanations and possible solutions using AI, specifically leveraging the GroqCloud API.
+AI Based Code Debugger is a Spring Boot library designed to enhance the debugging process for developers by providing detailed error explanations and possible solutions using AI, specifically leveraging the GroqCloud API.

 ## Features